 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-This week Debbie was left reeling when her secret was exposed and we met Charity’s son Ryan for the first time.
+This week saw Jamie and Belle reignite their affair and Brenda’s mistake had terrible consequences for Dan.

 A Triple Christening

 There was a lovely community feel to Monday’s episode, as three christenings took place at the church and with the current real-world situation, it had the warmth and family spirit we need right now.
 The scenes also saw a welcome return of Zak, Aaron and Liv and an amusing set of “The Godfather” impressions as the men tried to out-do each other.
 It’s not often we see so many villagers gathered in one place and with all of the babies having bittersweet arrivals, it was nice to see the happy occasion, and despite Chas and Paddy’s tensions and Wendy being her usual self, the feel-good event was a nice watch.